osh/kerlym/README.md

 # D2QN

-This repo implements a Double-Q Learning Neural Network with Keras + Gym
+This repo implements a Deep Double-Q Learning Agent for OpenAI's Gym using Keras NN Primitives on top of Theano/TensorFlow